songlinl/btp-mission-hybrid-rag/run/clone-git.md

     ![](img/create_env2.png)

-11. Open the downloaded service key file or go to your BTP subaccount -> Services -> Instances and Subscriptions find your AI core instance, open the key file.
+11. Open the downloaded service key file, or go to your BTP subaccount -> Services -> Instances and Subscriptions to find your AI core instance and open the key file.

     ![](../set-up/img/26.png)